Brightcove

 Marketing

-If there is one component to line up first, it’s a dedicated, wired internet connection with backup internet options, just in case.
-Test your internet on the day of your event and make sure your backup internet is ready in case you need it.
 Also, consider the internet signal that your viewers will use to watch your event.
 If you’re streaming an internal corporate event, like a CEO town hall, it’s likely that many of your viewers will be tuning in from the same place, potentially overloading the network.
 If you don’t have an eCDN lined up to avoid network bottlenecks, consider hosting a viewing party so that many viewers can watch together, rather than bogging down the network by watching individually.

 A reliable power source is every bit as essential as maintaining a strong internet connection.
 The day of your event, make sure the many elements that power your live stream are plugged into a variety of power sources.
 The last thing you need is a blown circuit taking down your entire set-up.

 If something does go wrong, have a slate ready.
 If worse comes to worst, it looks much more professional to broadcast a “Technical Difficulties” or a “Be Right Back” slate than static or a blank screen.
-Pro Tip: Don’t leave your stream running so people watch you set up.
-Create a Pre-Event slate that has a countdown clock or promotes your next session.

-Pro Tip: If you don’t catch the attention of your audience within the first two minutes of your live stream, they are likely to drop off and not return to watch the rest!
+Pro Tip: If you don’t catch the attention of your audience within the first two minutes of your live stream, they are likely to drop off and not return to watch the rest.

 It’s possible that no matter how well you’ve promoted your live stream, some of your customers and prospects won’t know that it’s happening.
 The key to capturing those viewers is a blended distribution strategy.
 Start by live streaming to social media simultaneously, then your followers will be notified automatically when you’re live.
 Next, consider expanding your strategy to include paid distribution.
 These days, it’s possible to stream to thousands of publications across the internet via players embedded within banner ad placements.
 Reaching the right audiences no matter where they are is what takes viewership to the next level.

-Your event page is the centerpiece of your strategy, so as you gather viewers across channels, make sure you’re giving them a reason to click through to your page.
-Offer exclusive content to viewers on your main event page, like behind-the-scenes access, influencer or celebrity interaction, a live Q&A, or a special download.
-As your event goes on, there are bound to be attention-grabbing moments—use live clipping functionality to clip and share across social media to show viewers what they’re missing.
-Once viewers arrive on your event page, you’re able to collect user-level data with a tool like Brightcove Audience, and tie it to your marketing automation stack.
+As your event goes on, there are bound to be attention-grabbing moments.
+Use live clipping functionality to clip and share across social media to show viewers what they’re missing.
+Once viewers arrive on your event page, collect user-level data and tie it to your marketing automation stack.
 That way, your relationship with each viewer doesn’t end when the live stream is over—this is an essential step for making your live stream worth the effort.

 Retour en haut